yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

 For the Yocto Project, a key individual called the "maintainer" is responsible for the integrity of the "master" branch of a given Git repository.
-The "master" branch is the “upstream” repository from which final or most recent builds of a project occur.
+The "master" branch is the "upstream" repository from which final or most recent builds of a project occur.
 The maintainer is responsible for accepting changes from other developers and for organizing the underlying branch structure to reflect release strategies